saisravan909/AuditFlow/README.md

 This project is licensed under the **Apache License 2.0** - see the [LICENSE](https://github.com/saisravan909/AuditFlow/blob/main/LICENSE) file for details.

 ## Project Leadership
-AuditFlow is an initiative born from the intersection of rigorous mathematics and
+AuditFlow is an initiative born from the intersection of rigorous mathematics and scalable cloud engineering.

+* **Sai Sravan Cherukuri** – Visionary & Lead Architect
+* **Sai Saketh Cherukuri** – Lead Architect
+  * *M.S. in Mathematics and Computer Science*
+  * Specializing in the algorithmic verification of security controls and formal compliance mapping.
 <p align="center">
   Built with passion for the Open Source Community.
 </p>